how to care for salvia flowers

 Email

-Salvia chamaedryoides has really clear blue flowers atop a clump of silvery leaves…the combination of blue and silver is quite popular.
-This blue salvia is native to Mexico and produces its blue flowers for a long period of time from early summer to early fall.
-Pruning once per year helps improve the habit and stimulate lush growth, and deadheading stimulates even longer blooming.
+Salvia chamaedryoides has really clear blue flowers atop a clump of silvery leaves.
+The combination of blue and silver is quite popular.
+This blue salvia is native to Mexico and produces its blue flowers from early summer to early fall.
+Pruning once per year helps improve the habit and stimulate lush growth.
+Deadheading stimulates even longer blooming.

 For those of you who like dark blue, you must try one of the dark blue Salvia x sylvestris (aka Salvia nemorosa) cultivars on the market.
 This Salvia hails from Europe and Asia and has a more compact branching habit than many other blue salvias, and it produces tons of long flower stalks covered with intensely colorful flowers.
 In addition, the foliage is sage-ly fragrant.
 The award-winning cultivar ‘Caradonna’ features vivid blue-violet spikes of flowers on black stalks in mid-summer.
 Salvia nemorosa flower spikes are popular in cut-flower arrangements.